GiuseppeTT/peanubudget-backend/README.md

 ## I'm completely lost, where should I start?

-If you want to **understand the backend**, check the `app/` folder, starting by the `app/main.py` file.
+If you want to **understand the backend**, check the `app/` folder, starting with the `app/main.py` file.

 If you want to **understand the containerization**, check the `Dockerfile` file and the `kubernetes/` folder.

 If you want to **understand the big picture**, check the [index repository](https://github.com/GiuseppeTT/peanubudget).

 If you are new to FastAPI, the [User Guide](https://fastapi.tiangolo.com/tutorial/) tutorial from FastAPI's documentation is a great place to start.
-Additionally, you can check the [User Guide](https://sqlmodel.tiangolo.com/tutorial/) tutorial from the SQLModel's documentation and even the [Basic Usage](https://python-poetry.org/docs/basic-usage/) tutorial from Poetry's documentation.
+Additionally, you can check the [User Guide](https://sqlmodel.tiangolo.com/tutorial/) tutorial from SQLModel's documentation and even the [Basic Usage](https://python-poetry.org/docs/basic-usage/) tutorial from Poetry's documentation.

 ## How to ...